 We also have these other Real Life Gameplay Comparison posts too:

 Again we want to thank Redditor Arisu-Chan for sharing the Assassin’s Creed Odyssey photos online, you can see the whole collection here.
-We also have not yet booked a vacation to Greece, but it sure is a place we plan to visit in the next few years!
-However we have played the game and really enjoyed the story line and characters.
+We have also booked a vacation to Greece, and we can’t wait to check out these locations ourselves!
+However for now we have played the game and really enjoyed the story line and characters.
 Hopefully we will one day see these beautiful ruins and monuments in the future.